 Tests used to diagnose chronic bronchitis include:

-Pulmonary function tests: These tests help your doctor check changes in lung function.
+These tests help your doctor check changes in lung function.
 A spirometer can measure lung capacity and airflow rate.
-This may help your doctor identify bronchitis, while ruling out other possible causes like emphysema.
+This may help your doctor identify bronchitis.

 Several conditions can cause difficulty breathing, chest pain, and shortness of breath.
 Depending on your individual symptoms, you may not be experiencing emphysema or chronic bronchitis at all.

-In some cases, your symptoms may be indicative of asthma.
+In some cases, your symptoms may point to asthma.
 Asthma occurs when your airways become inflamed, narrow, and swell.
 This can make it difficult to breathe, especially when combined with excess mucus production.

 In rare cases, you may actually be experiencing symptoms of:

 Additionally, it’s not uncommon for people to be diagnosed with both emphysema and chronic bronchitis at the same time.
-Likewise, people who have chronic bronchitis may still experience bouts of acute bronchitis on top of their long-term bronchitis issues.
+People who have chronic bronchitis may still experience bouts of acute bronchitis on top of their long-term bronchitis issues.

 If you’re experiencing any of the symptoms for emphysema or chronic bronchitis, make an appointment to see your doctor.